A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Trials on the Synthetic Cases

 \section{Trials on the Synthetic Cases}

-In this section, we will consider two synthetic models and perform inversions using both the conventional Tikhonov-regularized methods and the proposed DIP-Inv method.
+In this section, we will consider two synthetic cases and conduct inversions using both the conventional Tikhonov-regularized method and the proposed DIP-Inv method.
 The main target for Case 1 is a conductive dike under a less conductive near-surface layer.
 The main targets for Case 2 are two structures in close proximity.
 To generate the synthetic observations, we use the same survey configuration and mesh design with 5$\%$ Gaussian noise.
-By comparing the inversion result from the conventional and proposed methods, we will show that the proposed method provides a useful smoothness effect (Case 1) and can better distinguish the compact anomalies (Case 2).
-Note that L2 norms always promote more blurred structures compared to sparse norms; therefore, we choose the results from the conventional method with sparse norms as benchmarks.
+The results with different noise levels can be found in the supplementary materials.
+By comparing the inversion result from the conventional and DIP-Inv methods, we will show that the DIP-Inv method provides a useful smoothness effect to the predictions of the boundaries of anomalies (Case 1) and can better distinguish the compact anomalies (Case 2).
+Due to the fundamental difference in the underlying physics, DC resistivity inversion results typically have lower resolution than FWI results and need more careful design of regularization. $l_2$ norms always promote more blurred structures compared to sparse norms \cite{ref36}; therefore, we choose the results from the conventional method with sparse norms as benchmarks.